Explainer: Will African countries be spared from coronavirus?

 Doctors and physicians of different countries who have treated Ebola patients are suggesting to at least detect cases early within the community to avoid spreading of coronavirus.

-Some countries already have machines in place to screen for Ebola symptoms in travelers.
+Some countries already have machines in place to screen for Ebola symptoms in travellers.

 While governments are also training workers at airports and preparing areas for quarantine.

-The countries still have the isolation facilities and expertise in controlling infectious diseases to some extent.
+The countries still have isolation facilities and expertise in controlling infectious diseases to some extent.

 Is Africa too hot for coronavirus